-Below we've listed 10 tips to help you when buying land, a home, or investment property on Maui.
+Below we’ve listed the top 10 Maui Real Estate Tips to help you when buying land, a home, or Maui investment property.

 Finding a good realtor is incredibly important.
 Personally, so of us at the Maui Information Guide have had varying degrees of success and failure when dealing with realtors.
-The 1st time some of us bought, we used a friend's friend, and it was a nightmare.
+The 1st time some of us bought, we used a friend’s friend, and it was a nightmare.
 The second time, we interviewed 8 Realtors and found the one that we felt had the most experience and success in dealing with our very specific situation.
 It went well that time.
-Ideally you want to find a reliable, well-connected Realtor that has had many successes in helping to buy property in your desired area.
-That's where Dano Sayles Team comes in.
-Their well-rounded staff can help you in almost any situation.
-If you're buying or selling, call (808) 870-4899.
+Ideally, you want to find a reliable, well-connected Realtor that has had many successes in helping to buy property in your desired area.
+For North, Central, or Upcountry, go with the Maui Real Estate Team.
+They always seem to find the early deals (along with an impressive reach.)